raphaelberly/mercatool/README.md

 the driver configuration file (`conf/driver.yaml` per default).
 Such an image can be pulled from [here](https://hub.docker.com/u/selenium), or built using [this](https://github.com/DeinChristian/rpi-docker-selenium) for armhf (Armv7) based devices.
-- A postgres database with two tables, which creation SQL queries can be found in the `lld` folder (`details.sql` and `ratings.sql`).
-The names must be matching those in the configuration file `conf/driver.yaml`
+- A postgres database with two tables, which creation SQL queries can be found in the `ddl` folder (`details.sql` and `ratings.sql`).
+The names must be matching those in the configuration file `conf/details.yaml` or `conf/ratings.yaml`
 - A credentials file `conf/credentials.yaml` following the format described in `conf/credentials_format.yaml`